 - “How you wake up each day and your morning routine (or lack thereof) dramatically affects your levels of success in every single area of your life.
 Focused, productive, successful mornings generate focused, productive, successful days—which inevitably create a successful life—in the same way that unfocused, unproductive, and mediocre mornings generate unfocused, unproductive, and mediocre days, and ultimately a mediocre quality of life.
 By simply changing the way you wake up in the morning, you can transform any area of your life, faster than you ever thought possible.”

 Final Thoughts on Personal Finance Books for Beginners

-If you’re interested in more personal finance books, here are the
+If you’re interested in more financial planning books, here are the:

 - Best RATED personal finance books on Amazon